vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_writing_tweets_to_file.html.md

 ** Writing to a local file **

-We can create any local file that we want in Android.
-You can give it any name as you please.
-Writing to a file is pretty straightforward process with `openFileOutput` class returned by `openFileOutput()`.
+Android lets you create local files - You can give it any name as you please.
+Writing to a file is a pretty straightforward process with the `FileOutputStream` object returned by `openFileOutput()`.

 	String FILENAME = "hello_file";
 	String string = "hello world!";